algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

     return r / np.sum(r)
 ```
-They made a trillion worth company with this thing.
+They made a trillion-dollar worth company with this thing.
 ___

 **Artificial Intelligence** is not about **LEARNING**, it is an inversion of it.
 It is about **FORGETTING**.